Photo shoot request criteria

 It’s important to first determine the purpose and subsequent usage of the image(s).
 In short, how will the images be used: as display prints?
 Printed in a publication?
 Displayed on a web page?
 Given away as gifts as prints or via email?
 To document an important event?

 Please make your request at least two weeks in advance.
-Marketing and Communications has a brief photo request form.
+University Relations has a brief photo shoot request form.
 In most cases, we will respond within 24 hours to let you know if we are able to comply with your request, or suggest alternatives.

 Your request will be evaluated based on the following criteria:

-- Direct linkage to the primary or secondary focus of Marketing and Communications
+- Direct linkage to the primary or secondary focus of University Relations

-- Potential usage of image(s) for Marketing and Communications-produced publications or websites
+- Potential usage of image(s) for University Relations -produced publications or websites

 - Residual usage of the images (can they be used for more than immediate purpose)

 This criteria helps us evaluate if we can fulfill your request with our limited resources.
 If your request is denied, we will suggest other options (see below).
 Contact University Relations ’ photo manager if you have a question.

 - Shoot it yourself or ask someone else in your department to take photos.